Should cloud providers be certified?

 Mac Scott, associate director at KPMG CIO Advisory gives IT Pro readers the lowdown on cloud certification:

-What is it?"I would define cloud certification as the publishing of an agreed set of standards for a cloud service (for example, back up) and/or an industry sector (for example, retail banking), plus the implementation of cloud systems and services that meet those standards and can be audited against them."How do you get it?"At the moment, this varies.
+"At the moment, this varies.
 For security, most cloud providers state which security standards they comply with and then publish an audit by a single third party on their implementation of those standards.
 This works for a lot of generic requirements but fails to meet the detailed requirements of a number of industry sectors in an acceptable fashion (for example, financial services).
 The exception here is local and central government, where a set of standards and a

 certification process has been defined and agreed, with a number of vendors already implementing cloud services to meet these criteria."